Coping With Grief and Loss in a Virtual Team

 Helping Virtual Teams to Cope With Loss

-Let's return to the scenario at the beginning of this article.
-Janet's task now is to apply the four strategies we've outlined above to a remote-working environment, where team members may feel isolated from their colleagues and from the organization as a whole.
-Here are four approaches that she can use:
+So how can you apply the strategies we've outlined above to a remote-working environment, where team members may feel isolated from their colleagues and from the organization as a whole?
+For example, how would you deal with a situation such as a seriously ill team member requiring long-term leave?
+Here are four approaches that you can use:

 1. Using Technology

-In a world where email and instant messaging are the norm, simply picking up the phone to have a conversation can make a real difference.
-Reassure remote colleagues that, while you can't be there to physically support them, you are still "emotionally present."
+In a world where email and instant messaging are the norm, picking up the phone to have a conversation can make a real difference.
+Reassure remote colleagues that, while you can't be there to physically support them, you are still emotionally present.

-Also, emphasize that you're happy to take calls from them to offer reassurance, or to explain in more detail what is happening.
-This is essentially the same as saying to a regular team that you'll have an "open door" during this difficult time.
+Also, emphasize that you're happy to take calls or messages from them to offer reassurance, or to explain in more detail what is happening.
+This is the equivalent of saying to an office-based team that you'll have an "open door" policy during this difficult time.

 A whole-team conference call or video chat can be effective, too.
 This can help colleagues to understand that they aren't isolated, and provide them with a forum where they can share their feelings.
-That should encourage a sense of community and mutual support.
+This can encourage a sense of community and mutual support.

-An occasional follow-up call outside of the work cycle may also be valuable.
+An occasional follow-up outside of the work cycle may also be valuable.
 It shows team members that you're conscious of what they are going through.
 But be careful that this doesn't become intrusive, or that you are perceived as "checking up."
 Kübler-Ross and grief expert David Kessler have useful tips on what to say for the best – and what to avoid saying – in the event of loss.

 2. Using the Virtual Peer Network

 Your team members may use social media to discuss what is going on and how they're feeling.